binipringle/criminallaw/_texts/1-outlineforbarexam.md

 EXAMPLE: Harry’s wife knows that he is going to burglarize a home.
 When he gets home, he tells her things went bad and he had to shoot the homeowner.
 When police come to the home looking for Harry, his wife lies and tells them he is not home.
 Harry’s wife is an accessory after the fact and can now be charged with burglary and murder (under common law).

 In all modern Jurisdictions one who meets the requirements to be a common law accessory after the fact is charged with a distinct crime, such as hindering apprehension or obstruction of justice, not with the crimes committed by the principal.

 ---

+### Aiding and Abetting

+A party who, with the requisite intent, aids, abets, or encourages the commission of a crime while at or near the scene of the crime is a principal in the second degree.

+---

+### Defenses to Accomplice Liability

+**Renunciation:**

+An accomplice may avoid accomplice liability, before the crime begins, if that accomplice (1) stopped assisting and encouraging the principal; and (2) effectively communicated to the principal their intent to withdraw.

+A minority of jurisdictions require the accomplice to neutralize their prior assistance or encouragement.
+However, these jurisdiction do not additionally require the accomplice to try to thwart the commission of the crime.

+---